WLIW (TV): Early history

-The Nassau County Board of Supervisors voted on February 14, 1968, to provide funding to set up an educational television station on Long Island, thereby also accessing New York state matching funds.
+The Nassau County Board of Supervisors voted on February 14, 1968, to provide funding to set up an educational television station on Long Island, thereby also accessing matching funds from the New York state government.
 The Long Island Educational Television Council then applied for and, in June, received a construction permit for channel 21 at Garden City.
 Facilities were established on the campus of Nassau Community College, while a 60-hour broadcast week evenly split between in-school instructional and general cultural offerings was slated.
-Test programming from Long Island's first TV station was aired beginning on January 14, with the station still not completely set up and technicians using screwdrivers to adjust audio levels including a series of hearings on the Long Island Rail Road, Official broadcasting did not begin until January 27.
+Test programming from Long Island's first TV station was aired beginning on January 14, 1969, with the station still not completely set up and technicians using screwdrivers to adjust audio levels including a series of hearings on the Long Island Rail Road.
+Official broadcasting did not begin until January 27.

 WLIW operated on a very tight budget—so tight that its founding general manager, public television veteran William Pearce, resigned after four months to return to his prior employer, WXXI-TV in Rochester.
 It lacked a full studio of its own or its own mobile broadcasting equipment, and it spent seven months without a new leader as other public television managers turned down the post.
-Color telecasts only began with the installation of color video tape machines in December 1972, nearly four years after starting up.
-The station finally got studio space to use when it moved in to the New York Institute of Technology (NYIT) in Westbury in 1974, but that arrangement lasted two years; station operations were moved into a mobile van, which some employees claimed was due to a vote by technicians to unionize.
+Color telecasts only began with the installation of color video tape machines in December 1972, nearly four years after the station started up.
+The station finally got studio space when it moved in to the New York Institute of Technology (NYIT) in Westbury in 1974, but that arrangement lasted two years.
+Station operations were then moved into a mobile van, which some employees claimed was due to a vote by technicians to unionize.
 As the station investigated studio space at Stony Brook University, it also received federal approval and matching grants to move its transmitter to Plainview and increase power to cover all of Long Island.